andrew/ultimate-awesome/README.md

 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.
+- [awesome-toolbox](https://github.com/upgundecha/awesome-toolbox) - A curated list of awesome tools for software development, testing, and productivity published on my Twitter handle. .
 - [awesome-base](https://github.com/wbnns/awesome-base) - A list of Base ecosystem links including (d)apps, projects and more.
 Base is an Ethereum L2, incubated by Coinbase.
 - [awesome-molecular-modeling-and-drug-discovery](https://github.com/wudangt/awesome-molecular-modeling-and-drug-discovery) - A curated list of awesome Molecular Modeling And Drug Discovery 🔥.
 - [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
 From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.